Mariavite Church: Kowalski reforms (1921–1935)

-Kowalski's innovations disrupted the connection with the Old Catholics.

-The church struggled during the Second Polish Republic.
-Mariavites were discriminated against to the extent of "Mariavite pogroms".
-The leaders of the Mariavite Church were often sued in court.
-Kowalski appeared in 20 cases.
-He was accused of blasphemies.
+Kowalski's innovations disrupted and severed the connection with the Old Catholics in Europe.
+The church struggled to maintain its reputation and standing during the Second Polish Republic in newly independent and sovereign Poland.
+Mariavites were actively discriminated against to the extent of "Mariavite pogroms".
+The leaders of the Mariavite Church were persecuted and sued in court.
+Kowalski himself appeared in 20 cases to answer charges.
+Among other allegations he was accused of blasphemies.